Veriff

 An image showing a virtual coliseum in the metaverse

-The pandemic has prompted a new, remote future for education, with collaborative online spaces and digital learning tools.
+The pandemic has prompted a new, remote future for education with collaborative online spaces and digital learning tools.
 The metaverse could offer even more potential for learning and collaboration between teachers and students, making education increasingly accessible.

-Despite the many positives of metaverse education, including cheaper tuition and remote learning, there is a greater risk for the circulation of misinformation.
+Despite the many positives of metaverse education, including cheaper tuition and remote learning, there is a greater risk of the circulation of misinformation.
 Problems that plague conventional social networks today, such as the spread of fake news, could appear even more convincingly in the metaverse, making it increasingly harder for users to tell fact from fiction.

 One way to prevent this is by knowing exactly who you’re interacting with, helping to protect real users from fake accounts and bots who could potentially be spreading propaganda.
 Veriff’s multi-account prevention identifies and stops repeat offenders from creating new accounts, only allowing honest users within the metaverse.